mgifford/drupal-security/src/drupal.rst

 servers.
 Make sure to delete any test or developer accounts on the production server.

-Another good practice concerning administative users within drupal is to automatically disable their account once a certain period of time has passed.
+Another good practice concerning administative users within Drupal is to automatically disable their account once a certain period of time has passed.
 Unused accounts are often a prime target for brute-forcing, as their password is most likely not being rotated, and their legitimate owner might not be watching